 Final decisionSecond half of 2020

 As part of our Electricity Distribution Code review, we are reviewing the customer protection framework for electricity customers.

 The code has service standards to protect customers as they interact with the electricity network.
 We want to ensure they remain fit for purpose and reflect customer expectations as the electricity sector undergoes change and modernisation.
 The customer service standards include:

-- the guaranteed service level scheme - this includes financial recognition for customers who receive low supply reliability and qualify for payments, where customers experience delays with new connections or where distributors are late to scheduled appointments
+- the guaranteed service level scheme - this includes financial recognition for qualifying customers related to low supply reliability and qualify.
+Other types of protection includes customers who experience delays with new connections or where distributors are late to scheduled appointments

 - communication requirements for planned outages - distributors must provide minimum levels of notification to customers about scheduled works.

 Key facts from our proposal

 Our proposal will facilitate better information exchange between retailers, distributors and ultimately with customers.

 We are also proposing to modernise the way distributors can communicate planned outages to customers.
 This includes improving the information customers receive about planned outages and ensuring customers know when planned outages are cancelled in many circumstances.

 Distributors will also have flexibility to interrupt supply at short notice if certain conditions are satisfied.